 - Honey combined with the Pears – Natural sugars to restore glycogen and honey is great for immunity!

 Now you must try this recipe and feed those muscles!
-Or just try it because glazed pears with cheese on rye are pretty darn tasty, just sayin…
+Or just try it because glazed pears with cheese on gluten free rye are pretty darn tasty, just sayin…

 Since Pears are now in season, have you grabbed some yet?